mjyang0902/Data-Structure/sort/merge-sort/Readme.md

 ![Equation 1](https://github.com/mjyang0902/Data-Structure/blob/main/sort/figures/merge_sort_eq1.png)

-We can simplify this expression by ignoring the floor and ceiling operations, and for $n_1 + n_2 = 2$, we have:
+We can simplify this expression by ignoring the floor and ceiling operations, and for $n_1 + n_2 = n$, we have:

  ![Equation 2](https://github.com/mjyang0902/Data-Structure/blob/main/sort/figures/merge_sort_eq2.png)